 How would you feel?

 Would you demand an explanation from your “friend” and say some nasty things to them in retaliation?
-Would you constantly be looking over your shoulder to make sure no one was watching you if you ever had to punish your child in public?
-Or are you one of those parents that let their children run amuck and let them do whatever they want?
+Would you constantly look over your shoulder to make sure no one was watching you if you ever had to punish your child in public?
+Or are you one of those parents letting their children run amuck and do whatever they want?

-Either way, I want you to know that it is understandable if you did not know the family or if you had never been in their home and seen how the family operates.
-It would be understandable if you didn’t know me or my son at all.
+Either way, I want you to know that it is understandable if you did not know the family or had never been in their home and seen how the family operates.
+It would be understandable if you didn’t know my son or me.

 But you did know us.

 I was at every game.
 I talked to you all the time.
-And yet, you still called them.
-I thought I could trust you.
+And yet, you still called.
+I could trust you.
 You have betrayed my trust.
 But I choose to let God be in control of my situation.
-I choose to let God be the judge of your actions when you get to Heaven instead of judging you, which I am not called to do.
+I prefer to let God judge your actions when you get to Heaven instead of judging you, which I am not called to do.

-My house may be messy sometimes and my kids may drive me crazy most days, but in what reality is a house always tidy and the kids always clean and well-behaved?
+My house may be messy sometimes, and my kids may drive me crazy most days, but in what reality is home always tidy and the kids always clean and well-behaved?
 I would love to meet those people and that family.

 Haven’t you ever made a mistake as a parent?

-Because if you say no that is a bold-faced lie.
-We fail daily at things but the key is to learn from those mistakes, move on, and leave the past behind us.
+Because if you say no, that is a bold-faced lie.
+We fail daily at things.
+The key is learning from those mistakes, moving on, and leaving the past behind us.
 Those failures are also successes.
-I have put several of my kids through a full education (and I have homeschooled them for many many years as well).
-Two of them have graduated from college, with honors, which is a huge accomplishment.
+I have put several of my kids through a full education (and I have homeschooled them for many years as well).
+Two of them graduated with honors, which is a huge accomplishment.

 One of my kids is married with a baby on the way.
 I could not be happier for my sweet child.
-My smallest child is excelling at things that doctors told us would be impossible.
+My smallest child is excelling at what doctors told us would be impossible.
 Yet, with me by his side, he has survived those odds.

-The moments of pride I feel for the children that I raised surpasses the moments of sadness that I feel when things like this happen.
+The moments of pride I feel for the children I raised surpass the moments of sadness I think when things like this happen.
 I choose to find the beauty in the ashes.
-I will stand tall and not be shaken by people’s opinions of me and my family.
+I will stand tall and not be shaken by people’s opinions of my family and me.

-So I will also choose to continue to stand by my children and attend every activity, club, and sporting event that they are in.
-And if you other moms judge me or whisper tall tales about me that are not even true, I will smile and turn the other cheek as God has called me to do.
-Even if it is the hardest thing I have ever done.
+So I will also choose to continue to stand by my children and attend every activity, club, and sporting event they are in.
+And if you other moms judge me or whisper tall tales about me that are not even true, I will smile and turn the other cheek as God has called me to, even if it is the hardest thing I have ever done.

 Cruelty of Others

-People can be so cruel nowadays and they always look at the plank in someone else’s eye rather than focusing on the speck of dirt that is in their own eye.
-Words can definitely slice through a person and bring them down when we should be standing together as moms and supporting one another rather than bringing them down and jumping to conclusions by calling the organization before they have the facts straight.
+People can be so cruel nowadays, and they always look at the plank in someone else’s eye rather than focusing on the speck of dirt in their eye.
+Words can slice through a person and bring them down when we should be standing together as moms and supporting one another rather than bringing them down and jumping to conclusions by calling the organization before they have the facts straight.

-No, we mom’s are not perfect.
-But we are doing the best we can with the circumstances we are currently in and with the children that the Lord has blessed us with.
-I will continue to be the city on a hill and shine my light bright for my kids and for you.
+No, we moms are not perfect.
+But we are doing the best we can with the circumstances we are currently in and the children with whom the Lord has blessed us.
+I will continue to be the city on a hill and shine my light bright for my kids and you.

 In the meantime

-I will continue to be the most amazing mom to my kids and be a faithful spouse to my husband.
-Showing them the light of God.
-Continuing to shield them from the World will be a lifelong journey, but I would not change one thing about it.
-Not for you and not for any other mom who says a spiteful word towards me.
+I will continue to be the most fantastic mom to my kids and a faithful spouse to my husband.
+I am showing them the light of God.
+Continuing to shield them from the world will be a lifelong journey, but I would not change one thing about it, not for you or any other mom who says a spiteful word towards me.

 I will pray for you even though it is painful.
-Because in my darkest moments is when I cling to Jesus the most, and when my faith is tested, I come out stronger than ever because my Redeemer is with me.
+Because in my darkest moments, I cling to Jesus the most, and when my faith is tested, I come out stronger than ever because my Redeemer is with me.
 No more hiding.
 No more fear.
 I will not be afraid.